 This was really quick to come together, making it an excellent weeknight meal!
-I served it with a cumin coleslaw that was perfect, it would also be good with roasted summer vegetables or how about roasted fingerling potatoes with chive pesto?
+I served it with a cumin coleslaw that was perfect, it would also be good with Easy Sheet Pan Potatoes or roasted summer vegetables or how about roasted fingerling potatoes with chive pesto?

 More Baked Chicken Recipes

 Oven Fried Buttermilk Chicken

 - vegetable oil for greasing baking sheet

 - 6 slices white bread or whatever bread you have

 - 8 chicken legs and thighs or 4 breasts

 - 3/4 teaspoon salt